shdown/luastatus/plugins/multiplex/README.rst

 A table with ``what`` field.

 * If ``what`` is ``"hello"``, then the ``greet`` was enabled and the plugin is making this call before doing anything else.
-Defaults to false.

 * If ``what`` is ``"update"``, then some nested widget's plugin has produced a value.
   In this case, ``updates`` field is also present and is a table that contains all the